 More About the Clinton Giustra Enterprise Partnership

-CGEP conducts studies to identify buyers’ requirements as well as to assess the current state of supply chains for selected products and/or services with respect to their demand.
-When gaps between supply and demand are discovered, CGEP approaches large market participants or market consortiums to secure buying or labor commitments, which ensure they receive the products or workforce they require, tailored to their specifications.
+CGEP conducts market studies and assesses supply chains with respect to their demand.
+When gaps between supply and demand are discovered, CGEP approaches buyers such as supermarkets, restaurants, and retail stores to secure buying or labor commitments, which ensures they receive the products or workforce they require, tailored to their specifications.
 This is very different from many traditional charitable models which tend to focus on helping beneficiaries develop products without necessarily considering the value chain as a whole or whether there is sufficient demand for them to be sustainable.

 Beneficiary Income Returns

-CGEP’s enterprises are designed to ensure increased income for beneficiaries and social return on investment.
-CGEP monitors a ratio that measures the incremental beneficiary income generation in relation to the size of the investment in each enterprise, and tracks this as a key performance indicator that helps assess the financial and social impact of its enterprises.
+CGEP’s businesses are designed to increase the incomes of beneficiaries and to provide investors with sustained social impact that maximizes their return on investment.
+CGEP monitors a ratio that measures the incremental beneficiary income generated in relation to the size of the investment in each business.

 Use of Financial Returns